Ernyoke/bsky-aws-blogs/README.md

 ## What is this?

-This project contains the source code for [AWS Blogs on 🦋](https://bsky.app/profile/awsblogs.bsky.social) bot.
+This project contains the source code for [AWS Blogs on 🦋](https://bsky.app/profile/awsblogs.bsky.social) and for [Deprecated by AWS](https://bsky.app/profile/deprecatedbyaws.bsky.social) bots.
 The purpose of this bot is to automatically re-share blog posts published by AWS employees/partners on [aws.amazon.com/blogs](https://aws.amazon.com/blogs)

 ## Deployment